laxertu/eric/docs_markdown/docs.md

 #### *abstract* setup_by_dict(setup)

-Does de necessary post-creation setup of object given its persisted values
+Does necessary post-creation setup of object given its persisted values

 * **Parameters:**
   **setup** (*dict*)